corex/library/README.md

 With version 3.0.0, this package has been thinned out.
 Removed packages has either been merged into existing code or been moved to separate packages.
 - Code/Convention - merged into Str
+- Config - Removed in favor of package corex/config.

 ### System/Cache
 Cache.